omidarmat/webDevNotes/react/react.md

 ### **No CSS!**

 You can build your entire project using a fully-fledged UI component library.
 A component library contains all kinds of pre-built and pre-styled components that are common in most applications.
+One of the famous libraries that helps us doing this is the _Styled Components_.

 ## **Separation of concerns in React**